Transcript title

 2. Diagnostic tests and procedures.

-3. Common therapies including pharmacology.
+3. Common therapies including pharmacotherapy.

 4. Common surgical procedures and approaches.